shinich39/syosetu-version-manager/README.md

 ### Usage

 1. Run application
-2. Check tray icon
-3. Copy syosetu url for registration. (narou, kakuyomu, alphapolis, hameln)
+2. Copy syosetu url for registration. (narou, kakuyomu, alphapolis, hameln)
-4. Click on tray icon
+3. Click on tray icon
-5. Any provider > Any syosetu > Open in Finder/File Explorer
+4. Any provider > Any syosetu > Open in Finder/File Explorer
-6. Read txt files
+5. Read txt files

 ### Library

 Library directory is "/Users/YOUR_NAME/Syosetu Library/"

-### Force Update
+### Re-Download

-"Force Update" is re-download and overwrite data.
-Used when syosetu has been edited.
+Syosetu does not apply edits after downloading.
+Click the Re-Download button to apply edits.

 ## Acknowledgements